This is the perfect tactic for destroying your channel:

 Your channel is not entirely about you and how big the number in the red button is.
 It is 80% about your viewers, and 20% about what you want to do.

 It’s not about having a higher number and ego.
-Your main focus for your channel should be getting people that WANT to watch more of your stuff.
+Your main focus for your channel should be getting people who WANT to watch more of your stuff.

 For that to happen, you have to provide true value to your audience.
 You need to do things that people care about.